Travel with a 50mm lens to Customise Photography Private Tour Singapore

 Above all, I encourage my guests to travel light.
 Carrying a heavy backpack for 3.5 hours under Singapore’s heat and humidity can be draining, especially if you’re not acclimatized.
 A lighter setup means you can focus on enjoying the experience, seeing creatively, and capturing great shots — instead of worrying about gear.

 During the tour, we handle the navigation for you, bringing you to off-the-beaten-path spots and elevated viewpoints that most visitors miss or wouldn’t know about.
-As your photography guide, my goal is to help you capture great shots in your own style while sharing insights and teaching beginners the art of seeing.
+As your photography guide, one of my goal is to help you develop idea to capture great shots in your own style while sharing insights and teaching beginners the art of seeing.
 And of course, we’ll also help you take memorable photos at iconic landmarks or popular venues using your own camera.

 f/10, 1/500 sec, ISO 200, Sunny weather